-Staff Development
+Staff Development 2023/24

-The College is committed to learning and development for all staff which contributes to high standards of work performance, enables the sharing of ideas and the dissemination of good practice, builds strong and effective teams, encourages professional development and results in continuous improvement in the quality of services to our students and stakeholders.
+The College is a learning organisation and is committed to learning and development for all staff.
+This contributes to high standards of work performance, enables the sharing of ideas and the dissemination of good practice, builds strong and effective teams, encourages professional development and results in continuous improvement in the quality of services to our students and stakeholders.